dtoxvanilla1991/AI-villagers/README.md

 - ImageInsight - Expert in image recognition and analysis
 - ChatChamp - Champion of chat and conversation
 - TextTitan - Titan of text analysis and understanding
+- Cheddar - Loyal servant who understands you better than anyone.

 ## Flask API